When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 On Dhiffushi I got around to asking.
 And the answer from the dive master was, no. There are no recycling plants in the Maldives.
 On the islands, if you walk around enough, you’ll note the spots where the rubbish burnings take place.

-However, he also told me about government talks with the government of India, hoping to strike a deal for India to take recyclable wastes from the Maldives into its own plants.
+However, he also told me about government talks with India, hoping to strike a deal for India to take recyclable wastes from the Maldives into its own plants.
 Hopefully it all pans out.

 The Maldives was the first Asian country I visited outside of Southeast Asia, in an ‘independent’ sort of trip.
-And so the first Asians I met outside of Southeast Asia without the filters of a tour package or business ‘handler’.
+So, they were the first Asians I met outside of Southeast Asia without the filters of a tour package or business ‘handler’.
 Their casual self-assurance struck me immediately, the more so when I considered the fact that their country has little more than its tourism offering.

 But the Maldives is exactly that – it has ‘nothing’.
-Even what it does have that is ‘fish-out-able’, isn’t really.
+Even what it does have that is ‘fish-out-able’, isn’t really exploited that way.